Your complete Johannesburg itinerary

 One cannot visit Jo’burg without understanding its recent dark past, the apartheid.
 Rather than hiding its ugly history, the country found resilience by shining a light on it with the hope of preventing the past from repeating itself.

-The first historical museum that you should do in your Johannesburg itinerary is the Apartheid Museum.
 The museum goes into great depth to explain the reasons why the Apartheid came into existence, the hardships that this regime imposed onto the people of colour and how it was overturned.
 It is important to keep in mind that the end of the Apartheid was in 1993, only 25 years ago.
 This history is so recent that many people whose testimonies are in the museum are still alive.

 At the entrance of the museum, visitors are given tickets written “white” and “non-white” and you are asked to enter through the gates that discriminate you based on your skin colour.
 By creating this divide at the entrance, you immediately acknowledge the privileges that the white minority imposed onto the black majority.
 The museum has films, audio and news clips relating the institutionalized racial segregation from 1948 until the early 1990s.
 The museum makes poignant parallels with what was happening in other parts of the world during this period.
 For example, in 1945, Europe ended WWII and liberated the concentration camps, 3 years later South Africa was crafting extremely similar laws to the ones of Nuremberg under Hitler.
 While the US was shaken by the civil rights movement in the ’50s and ’60s, South Africa was reinforcing the regime with an iron fist.